 Too often, our tender skin breaks open.
 Too often, our tender hearts break open.

 I want to change my response to all of the crying.
-I want to transform my muttered, “I can’t stand all of this crying,” to a resolved, “I can stand all of this crying with God’s help and for His glory.”
+I want to change my muttered “I can’t stand all of this crying,” into a resolved, “I can stand all of this crying with God’s help and for His glory.”

-The transformation will happen as I look to the gospel, discovering what God thinks about the crying that punctuates our days.
-Gospel treasures will strengthen me to bear up under all of the tears—theirs and my own.
+You, too?
+The transformation will happen as we look to the gospel, discovering what God thinks about the crying.
+These truths will strengthen us to bear up under all of the tears—theirs and our own.